jobsort/jobsort/leetcode/robot-return-to-origin.md

----
-name: "Robot Return to Origin"
-title: "LeetCode Robot Return to Origin Solution"
-description: "Solution for there is a robot starting at the position (0, 0), the origin, on a 2D plane.
-Given a sequence of its moves, judge if this robot ends up at (0, 0) after it completes its moves.
-You are given a string moves that represents the move sequence of the robot where moves[i] represents its ith move.
-Valid moves are 'R' (right), 'L' (left), 'U' (up), and 'D' (down).
-Return true if the robot returns to the origin after it finishes all of its moves, or false otherwise."
-published: "2021-09-04 PDT"
-modified: "2021-09-04 PDT"
----

 # Robot Return to Origin Problem & Solution

 There is a robot starting at the position (0, 0), the origin, on a 2D plane.
 Given a sequence of its moves, judge if this robot ends up at (0, 0) after it completes its moves.